japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 === [[OptionParser]] OptionParser

-`OptionParser` is a custom link:spark-submit-SparkSubmitOptionParser.adoc[SparkSubmitOptionParser] that `SparkSubmitCommandBuilder` uses to parse command-line arguments.
-It defines all the link:spark-submit-SparkSubmitOptionParser.adoc#callbacks[SparkSubmitOptionParser callbacks], i.e. <<OptionParser-handle, handle>>, <<OptionParser-handleUnknown, handleUnknown>>, and <<OptionParser-handleExtraArgs, handleExtraArgs>>, for command-line argument handling.
+`OptionParser` is a custom spark-submit-SparkSubmitOptionParser.md[SparkSubmitOptionParser] that `SparkSubmitCommandBuilder` uses to parse command-line arguments.
+It defines all the spark-submit-SparkSubmitOptionParser.md#callbacks[SparkSubmitOptionParser callbacks], i.e. <<OptionParser-handle, handle>>, <<OptionParser-handleUnknown, handleUnknown>>, and <<OptionParser-handleExtraArgs, handleExtraArgs>>, for command-line argument handling.

 ==== [[OptionParser-handle]] OptionParser's `handle` Callback